Incubaid/crm/docs/GraphqlAdvanced.md

 - What is the structure of your mutation classes like ```CreateContact```?
     - You define fields in that class that will be returned when mutation is executed
-        - we return 3 fields:
+        - we return 2 fields:
-            - actual object
             - ok (boolean means success or failure)
-            - errors conatins errors (if any)
+            - ids conatins the ids of created/updated/deleted objects
     - You define inner class called Arguments containing the mutation arguments
+        - you can define arguments directly here or separate them in different class
     - you override ```mutate(cls, root, context, **kwargs)``` function which contains logic to handle the mutation